 For your information, among other famed CMSs (Content Management Systems) such as Drupal, Joomla or Magento, WordPress takes the lead in terms of development and market share, with almost 60% of all the websites (according to w3techs.com).

 Therefore, in order to meet the various requirements raised by users, WordPress has never stopped improving itself.
 With so many changes and updates from WordPress, newbies may feel overwhelmed when first introduced to this CMS.
-Understanding this, I decided present to you some useful tips for beginners I have collected from my friends and colleges, some of whom have been very successful with WordPress.
+Understanding this, I decided present to you some useful and essential tips for beginners I have collected from my friends and colleges, some of whom have been very successful with WordPress.

 As to guarantee an excellent journey with WordPress, have you ever wondered “What do I should remember?”, “What should I do first?”, “What should I avoid?”, etc?
 If you are nodding your head in confusion, do not worry, because I am here to answer all those questions.
 For the already-old-to-WordPress users, do not go anywhere because you will also need to reinforce your knowledge about WordPress, don’t you?

-By analyzing and wrapping them up into these measures below, I ensure you that it will be worth it to read all these 10 tips, which respectively are:
+By analyzing and wrapping them up into these measures below, I ensure you that it will be worth it to read all these 10 essential tips, which respectively are:

 - Secure Web Hosting and Domains